ReneMuala/MappedStack/README.md

 # MappedStack

-An implmenation of maps and stacks provides a no SQL like interface.
+An implmenation of maps and stacks provides a no SQL like database interface.

 _Uma implementação de mapas e pilhas que providencia uma interface semlhante a de uma base de dados não estructurada._